avisiedo/avisiedo.github.io/content/stopping-systemd-in-openshift.md

 ```

 We can see that systemd does not begin the stop sequence as was the
 case with podman.
-This is because Kubernetes does not use the `STOPSIGNAL`
+This is because Openshift did not translate the
-instruction specified in the Dockerfile.
+`STOPSIGNAL` instruction specified in the Dockerfile (this will be fixed
+at Openshift 4.10).
 To work around this situation we will
 use [container lifecycle hooks](https://kubernetes.io/docs/concepts/containers/container-lifecycle-hooks/),
 to explicitly send `SIGRTMIN+3` to PID 1 (systemd).